Amazon Pay: Pay with Alexa

+From Dec, 2025 Android users can now approve transactions up to INR 5,000 using fingerprint or facial recognition thanks to Amazon Pay's introduction of biometric identification for UPI payments in India.
+The goal of the change is to improve the security, speed, and ease of UPI payments.

 Security

 On September 22, 2010, Amazon published a security advisory regarding a security flaw in its Amazon Payments SDKs.
 This flaw allows a shopper to shop for free in web stores using those SDKs.
 Amazon mandated all web stores to upgrade to its new SDKs before November 1, 2010.
 Amazon acknowledged security researcher Rui Wang for finding this bug.
 The detail of the flaw is documented in the paper "How to Shop for Free Online - Security Analysis of Cashier-as-a-Service Based Web Stores" by Rui Wang, Shuo Chen, XiaoFeng Wang, and Shaz Qadeer.